 Each year up to 30 adventurous and exceptional students from countries around the world are admitted to the PSI program.

-Admission is highly competitive, with nearly 400 applicants.
+Admission is highly competitive, with more than 500 applicants each year.

 Students admitted receive full scholarships and living expenses.